Italian Beginners Level 1 (Friday)

 Lara Toffolon

-I hold a Bachelor’s degree with Honours in Italian Language and Literature from Ca’ Foscari University in Venice.
-To keep my teaching practice current, I’ve completed Italian language teaching courses for non-native speakers at the Universities of Perugia and Venice, as well as a Certificate III in Education Support at TAFE NSW (Meadowbank campus).
+I hold a Bachelor’s degree in Italian Language and Literature from Ca’ Foscari University in Venice.
+To keep my skills up to date, I’ve completed Italian teaching courses for non-native speakers at the Universities of Perugia and Venice, as well as a Certificate III in Education Support from TAFE NSW (Meadowbank campus).

-Before moving into education, I worked for 15 years in Italy in the human resources sector, mainly as a recruitment consultant and career counsellor.
-Teaching allows me to combine my professional skills and academic background while continuing to connect with others through my native language.
+Before teaching, I worked in Italy for 15 years in the human resources sector, mainly as a recruitment consultant and counsellor.
+Teaching is a natural fit for my background and interests, and it allows me to continue connecting with people through my native language.